legluondunet/MyLittleLutrisScripts/Warcraft III/README.md

 - Please report issue concerning this script on my Github page: https://github.com/legluondunet/MyLittleLutrisScripts/

-# Warcraft III - The Frozen Throne - CD
+# Warcraft III - The Frozen Throne - CD_installer

 ### Description:
 This script will facilitate you install of this game on Linux OS: